pact-foundation/pact.io/documentation/how_does_pact_work.md

 Each language implementation of Pact needs to implement the rules of this specification, and advertise which version(s) are supported, corresponding closely to which features are available.

-The current version of the specification is [2.0](https://github.com/pact-foundation/pact-specification/tree/version-2), although not all implementations currently support this.
+The current version of the specification is [3.0](https://github.com/pact-foundation/pact-specification/tree/version-3) for the JVM implementation, and [2.0](https://github.com/pact-foundation/pact-specification/tree/version-2) for all others.